 While I amputated one man's thigh, there lay at one time thirteen, all beseeching to be taken next...
 It was a strange thing to feel my clothes stiff with blood, and my arms powerless with the exertion of using the knife...
 [Charles Bell, Quarterly Review volumes 72–73, (1843)]

 Triage in the First World War

 The wounded were divided into three categories that could be summed up as 'trivial, treatable and terrible'.
 Soldiers with minor injuries were treated quickly and returned to the front line.
-Those with more serious but still treatable injuries were essential treatment and prepared for transportation to the base hospital.
+Those with more serious but still treatable injuries were 'patched up' enough to be transported to the base hospital.
 Those with little chance of recovery were given pain relief, usually opium or morphine, and seen by the surgeons when the other categories had been cleared.

 The system was only effective if patients were dealt with quickly and constantly reassessed while waiting for treatment, because a 'treatable' case might become a 'terrible' case if the patient had to wait too long for attention.

 Triage brought organisation and efficiency to urgent medical care, and after the First World War, it became standard practice in military medicine.